(2013) Terry Pratchett, Ian Stewart & Jack Cohen , Ebury Press, £18.99, hrdbk, 342 pp, ISBN 978-0-091-94979-2

 (I hope that was not too esoteric for you.)

 My second minor quibble is again one I have with the previous books in the series.
 There is a lack of references.
-They do have footnotes and these very occasionally contain a reference but a more complete set of references and notes at the end of the book would be hugely welcome, otherwise how can we follow-up on something they raise that intrigues us?
-For example, they bring up the intriguing notion that tiny amounts of antimatter may be produced in thunderclouds*.
+They do have footnotes and these very occasionally contain a reference, but a more complete set of references and notes at the end of the book would be hugely welcome, otherwise how can we follow-up on something they raise that intrigues us?
+And their writing intrigues and gets you thinking.
+For example, they bring up the fascinating notion that tiny amounts of antimatter may be produced in thunderclouds*.
 This is just part of the mass of fascinating stuff this book contains.
-Though in this particular instance they mention a researcher's name, I have no idea if this idea is simply idle speculation from the grey literature or whether there has been a paper published in a peer reviewed journal that I could seek out on the internet.
+Though in this particular instance they mention a researcher's name, I hadno idea if this idea is simply idle speculation from the grey literature or whether there has been a paper published in a peer reviewed journal that I could seek out on the internet.
+(As you can see with my link to the footnote below that this idea did come from an academic paper, but not evryone knows how to search for science papers.)
 Please, Ian and Jack, references and end notes.
 You have a great series of books, don't emasculate them.

 Entertaining, fascinating, fun, informative, a superb read, I do commend these Science of Discworld books to you irrespective of whether or not you are seriously into Discworld.
 These are simply treasures.
 Let's make the most of them while we can.
 Dear old Jack is getting on and Terry is facing his own demon, so we may not have this team with us for much longer.
 If they were up for it I really would like them to do one more in the series: perhaps an Ultimate Guide to the Science of Discworld teasing together the themes they have followed so far in this remarkable series.
 I wonder if they are up for it?